 If it looks as though someone is trying to find the courage to strike up a conversation, stop walking or conversing with your partner and be present.

-Break the ice by offering a sacramental item (rosary, miraculous medal) or cold drink (if it is a hot day).
+Break the ice by offering a cold drink (if it is a hot day).
 Some people want to talk with you, but don't know what to say.
 Gently lead out their thoughts.

 Many people are content to just offer a quick word.
 Be content with what the Holy Spirit gives you, and don’t try to force a conversation.